Javascript is not enabled.

-Thanksgiving is a time to reflect on the good that we’ve experienced over the prior year, and to show our gratitude for those who’ve helped make our lives easier.
-You can help make this holiday special for the people who’ve made a difference for you, or better yet, honor someone who's helped make a difference for someone else.
-Here are a few out-of-the-box ideas.
+The winter months are often a time of celebration, as well as showing appreciation and thanks for the good things that have happened during the year.
+We are often moved to show our gratitude to those who have helped make our lives better or easier.
+You can help make this holiday special for the people who have made a difference for you, or better yet, honor someone who has helped make a difference for someone else.

 Engage in group thanks.